dfernandez79/barman/docs/notes.md

 But this approach has some problems:

-* **What happens if `addMoreMethods` and `addSomeMethods` tries to write the same property?**.
-It depends on how the functions are implemented.
+* **What happens if `addMoreMethods` and `addSomeMethods` tries to write the same property?** It depends on how the functions are implemented.

 * **What is the correct way to override a method?** Some people use [function wrappers] (`before` and `after`) to override methods.
-That is very flexible an similar to aspect oriented programming.
-But is very confusing to read and follow: what means _before_ or _after_?
+That's very flexible and similar to aspect oriented programming.
+But at the same time it makes the code hard to understand: what means _before_ or _after_?
 Is before _my_ function or before the mixin function?
 You don't know, again it depends on the implementation details of each function.

 The main point is that you have a lot of freedom on how to extend objects, but that freedom adds uncertainty making maintainability and program understanding hard.